TheCandidStartup/TheCandidStartup.github.io/_posts/2023-05-08-business-cards.md

 {% include candid-image.html src="/assets/images/business-cards/martin-centre.png" alt="Research Associate at The Martin Centre" %}

-The Martin Centre was my first proper job (well as close as you can get to a proper job in academia) and my first business card.
+[The Martin Centre](https://www.arct.cam.ac.uk/research/the-martin-centre) was my first proper job (well as close as you can get to a proper job in academia) and my first business card.
 I like the generally understated design (apart from the ridiculous number of different fonts).
-The Martin Centre was the post graduate research wing of the Architecture department (buildings rather than software).
+The Martin Centre is the post graduate research wing of the Architecture department (buildings rather than software).
 The logo is based on early work on geometric form.
 The outline square on the left represents a courtyard, the square on the right a tower block.
 Perhaps surprisingly, both have the same floor area.

 {% include candid-image.html src="/assets/images/business-cards/paul-tim-simon.jpg" alt="Paul Richens, Tim Wiegand, Simon Schofield" %}